 The Little League® Child Protection Program seeks to educate children and volunteers in ways to prevent child abusers from becoming involved in the local league.
 Part of that education has been to assist local Little League volunteers in finding effective and inexpensive ways to conduct background checks.
 Little League regulations now say, “No local league shall permit any person to participate in any manner whose background check reveals a conviction, guilty plea, no contest pleas, or admission to any crime involving or against a minor or minors.
 In addition, if an individual is listed on either of the U.S. Center for SafeSport’s Centralized Disciplinary Database or the Little League International Ineligible/Suspended List, they are not permitted to participate.”
 (Reg.
 1 [c] 9.).

 Each year, Little League International provides each local league in the United States 125 free criminal background checks administered through JDP Background Screening.
+All background checks must be completed through JDP and will not be accepted through any other providers.
 For more information on the background check process, see the Little League Background Check Page.

 What Can Parents Do?